bahmutov/cypress-examples/docs/recipes/conditional-summary.md

 How do you test an UI element without controlling its precise state?
 For example, imagine the page loading a details element.
 Sometimes the details element is initially opened, sometimes it is closed.

+📺 Watch this recipe explained in the video [Conditional Details](https://youtu.be/7B5EENRTGSg).

 <!-- fiddle Conditional details -->

 ```html hide